The Artists of ArcTangent Dance

 Arielle also attended the San Francisco Conservatory of Dance where in addition to receiving a choreographic residency, she studied Ballet, Modern and Improv under Summer Lee Rhatigan, Alex Ketley, Chris Burns and Thomas McManus.
 After college, Arielle danced in Israel where she continued training under the Kibbutz Contemporary Dance Company.

-Arielle has danced in several companies including Keshet Dance Company, World Dance Fusion, and Cabaret San Jose.
+Arielle has danced in several companies including Keshet Dance Company, World Dance Fusion, Cabaret San Jose, and PERSpectives Dance Company.
 She is the former Artistic Director of Montage Contemporary Company and current Artistic Director of ArcTangent Dance.
-Currently, Arielle is a member of PERSpectives Dance Company under the direction of Lindsey McLevis.
 Arielle's choreography has been a finalist in the 2020 International Online Dance Competition, as well as a recipient of the SEED Creation Fund from Li Chiao-Ping Dance Company.
+Currently, you can find Arielle performing with her company as well as with Velocity Circus & Aleño Dance Project.

 If you’re interested in learning more about Arielle and booking her for private coaching, workshops or choreography, visit her website, ariellecole.com.